 If a clinical site is identified as not meeting the academic regulations established by the program, the DCE will immediately contact by phone or implement a site visit with the CCCE/CI to gain clarification.
 If the site is truly not meeting the requirements as outlined in the contract, the DCE will notify the CCCE for the clinical site of this breach of contract and submit to the CCCE a "request for corrective action" notification in writing.
 The DCE will follow up with the CCCE for the clinical site within 2 days of this request to identify if the situation has resolved.
 If corrective action has not been taken at that time, the student will be immediately removed from the clinical experience and will complete the remainder of the clinical experience at another site in a similar practice setting, when possible.
 If the nature of the breach in contract is egregious or emergent, where the offense poses a safety risk to the student and/or clients, the student will be removed from the clinical site immediately.
 If a clinical site indicates that they are no longer capable of meeting the obligations of the contract, they will be immediately removed from the active site list.
 If this occurs while a student is being hosted at the site, the student will be immediately removed from the site and will complete his/her clinical experience at another location.
 After removal of a student from a clinical experience, the DCE will provide a formal letter outlining the reasons for the removal to the site's CCCE.
-If the clinical site is unable to ensure that this situation will not arise again, the clinical site will be removed from the active list of clinical sites and students will no longer affiliate at this location until a time in which the suitability of the site can be re-evaluated.
+If the clinical site is unable to ensure that this situation will not arise again, the clinical site will be removed from the suitability of the site can be re-evaluated.
 Prior to future placement of another student at a clinical site in which an issue has arisen, the DCE will verbally communicate with the CCCE prior to the clinical experience to ensure that the issue has been resolved and will provide written documentation of this discussion with a reiteration of the concern and the statutes of the contract.